What is Real User Monitoring

 Other information, like geographical distribution, is helpful in optimizing load times and localization efforts.
 Ultimately, this data becomes a highly valuable tool for improving the speed of a website or application.
 RUM also identifies potential issues so that issues can be addressed before impacting users.

-Using RUM, IT professionals can view user experience from the various browsers, devices, and platforms that their customers use.
+Using real user monitoring, IT professionals can view user experience from the various browsers, devices, and platforms that their customers use.
 It offers first-hand insight into how pages respond when users access them from a variety of technologies.

 Align business and IT metrics

-A good RUM tool will help business and IT teams align their goals to improve KPIs (key performance indicator) and answer key questions like:
+A good real user monitoring tool will help business and IT teams align their goals to improve Key Performance Indicators (KPIs) and answer key questions like:

 Improve releases and migrations